bryanknox/bryanknox.github.io/_posts/2021-12-09-dotnet-user-secrets-set-cli-notes.md

 Because no project option was specified, the command looks in the Visual Studio project file in the current directory on the local machine.

-No configuration option is specified, so the command looks in the project file for the configuration named "Debug" and uses the user secrets ID associated with that configuration.
-If no user secrets ID is associated with the Debug configuration in the project file, then the user secrets ID in the project file that is NOT associated with any particular configuration is used.
-That is referred to as the project's global user secrets ID.
-If global user secrets ID cannot be found then an error like the following is output.
+No configuration option is specified, so the command looks in the project file for the configuration named "Debug" and uses the `UserSecretsId` associated with that configuration.
+If no `UserSecretsId` is associated with the Debug configuration in the project file, then the `UserSecretsId` in the project file that is NOT associated with any particular configuration is used.
+That is referred to as the project's global `UserSecretsId`.
+If global `UserSecretsId` cannot be found then an error like the following is output.

 ```text
 Could not find the global property 'UserSecretsId' in MSBuild project 'D:\Tests\MyProject\MyProject.csproj'.
 Ensure this property is set in the project or use the '--id' command line option.